danielnathanson/Git_Clone/README.md

 # Git_Clone
-This repo contains a video demo of the git clone that I made.
+This repository contains a video demo of the git clone that I made.

 The following commands are implemented: